albuch/sbt-dependency-check/README.md

 dependencyCheckNSPAnalyzerEnabled | Sets whether or not the Node Security Platform (NSP) Analyzer should be used. | true dependencyCheckNSPAnalyzerUrl | Sets the URL to the Node Security Platform (NSP) API.
-If not set uses default URL. | dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true
+If not set uses default URL. | dependencyCheckNuspecAnalyzerEnabled | Sets whether or not the .NET Nuget Nuspec Analyzer will be used. | true dependencyCheckNugetConfAnalyzerEnabled | Sets whether the _experimental_ .NET Nuget packages.config Analyzer will be used. | false dependencyCheckCocoapodsEnabled | Sets whether or not the _experimental_ Cocoapods Analyzer should be used. | true dependencyCheckSwiftEnabled | Sets whether or not the _experimental_ Swift Package Manager Analyzer should be used. | true dependencyCheckBundleAuditEnabled | Sets whether or not the Ruby Bundle Audit Analyzer should be used. | true